Startr/WEB-Sage.Education-docs/docs/features/code-execution/mermaid.md

 E --> F[F]
 ```

-Experimenting with different types of diagrams and charts can help you develop a more nuanced understanding of how to effectively leverage MermaidJS within Open WebUI.
+Experimenting with different types of diagrams and charts can help you develop a more nuanced understanding of how to effectively leverage MermaidJS within Sage WebUI.
 For smaller models, consider referencing the [MermaidJS documentation](https://mermaid.js.org/intro/) to provide guidance for the LLM, or have it summarize the documentation into comprehensive notes or a system prompt.
-By following these guidelines and exploring the capabilities of MermaidJS, you can unlock the full potential of this powerful tool in Open WebUI.
+By following these guidelines and exploring the capabilities of MermaidJS, you can unlock the full potential of this powerful tool in Sage WebUI.